 Modern rendering architecture

 The renderer has been designed to take full advantage of modern explicit graphic APIs like Vulkan, DX12 and Metal 2.
 You can reason explicitly about advanced setups such as multiple GPUs and GPU execution queues.
 Similar to the rest of the engine, the built-in rendering pipeline is easy to tweak and extend.

 All the code in the engine is built based on data-oriented design principles.
 We focus on data flows and cache friendly memory layouts.
-All performance critical code is written to run as jobs, taking full advantage of the parallel processing power of modern CPUs.
+All performance critical code is written to run as jobs running on our fiber-based job system, taking full advantage of the parallel processing power of modern CPUs.

 The Machinery explicitly aims to be simple, minimalistic and easy to understand.
 In short, we want to be “hackable”.
 All our code is written in plain C, a significantly simpler language than modern C++.
-The entire code base compiles in less than a minute and we support hot-reloading of DLLs, allowing for fast iteration cycles.
+The entire code base compiles in less than 30 seconds and we support hot-reloading of DLLs, allowing for fast iteration cycles.